 If you see that you have gray earwax, it can most commonly be attributed to an accumulation of dust.
 This can indicate that you live in a polluted area if you don’t experience pain or other symptoms.

 Flaky earwax does not mean that you are sick.
-In fact, it is a common sign of aging, but it can also indicate eczema, which can cause a buildup of dead skin cells in the ears.
+In fact, it is a common sign of aging because the sebaceous and apocrine glands in the ears (these are responsible for earwax production) shrink and become drier with age.
+On the other hand, it can also indicate eczema, which can cause a build-up of dead skin cells in the ears.
 If the flakiness is accompanied by pain, then it may be a symptom of psoriasis.
 According to research in the Nature Genetics journal, people of Asian descent commonly have dry earwax, while people of African or European descent develop sticky or “wet” earwax.

 Itchy ears are more common than you think, but it can become a serious problem if you feel the need to stick objects in the ear canal for relief.
 This can cause trauma to the ear canal.
 While this can be a nervous habit, common causes can be a fungal infection, the beginning of an infection, dermatitis, or allergies.
 Intense itching can cause abrasions, which can become irritated by bacteria or dirt.